Changissnz/nu_merchant_principal/README.md

 In contrary alterations, the cycle could alter itself by removing certain checkpoints that the observer holds in their initial full-memory.
-A successful hypnotizer would force the observer to correct their initial full-memory for the "most accurate" full-memory of the cycle.
-The cycle could be composed of just one element, the head, and the observer's cognition would make them think that that is all in their ongoing perception of the cycle.
+A successful hypnotizer would force the observer to correct their initial full-memory to the "most accurate" full-memory of the cycle.
+The cycle could be altered to be composed of just one element, the head, and the observer's cognition would make them think that that is all to the cycle in their ongoing observation.
+The cycle used as a successful hypnotizer would train the observer's cognition so that the observer would be able to attribute each iteration of the cycle as the identity of the cycle.
+Although there can be alterations to what a cycle consists of, as long as the observer recognizes each iteration that they observe of the cycle as the cycle's identity, then the hypnotizer has produced lasting effects on the comprehending mechanisms of the observer, with respect to the cycle and its perceived iterations.